 Ordinary scrub pads are the breeding grounds for bacteria.
 The Scotch-Brite Antibacterial Scrub Pad does not let bacteria grow on itself and thus prevents cross contamination

 The Antibacterial Scrub Pad with a nice neem fragrance remains fresh for a much longer period of time and ensures a safe and hygienic was for utensils.
+Separate It:

 Always take measures to well separate the raw meat, poultry, and seafood from other foods while you put it in your cart while shopping.
 Never let their juices drip on to other food items.
 Keep this in your mind while storing it in the refrigerator as well.
 If possible, use separates cutting boards for vegetables and fruits, and for poultry, seafood, and raw meat.
+Rinse It: